karyllelity/PA2-GEALAN/README.md

 ### Executing program

 1. Open Jupyter Notebook and load the PA2-GEALAN.ipynb notebook.
-2. Run the program by using shift plus enter to execute the cells in the notebook
+2. Run the program by using shift plus enter to execute the cells in the notebook.

 ## Authors